What Is a Property Management Dashboard? Top 5 Tools

 Start Saving Water and Money With DrizzleX

-Most buildings cut their water bills by 25–45% and see a return on investment in less than a year.
+Most buildings cut water bills by 20–40% and reach payback in less than a year.

 See Real Results With DrizzleX

-Average daily consumption dropped from 35,491 gallons to 18,070 gallons, cutting the cost per unit nearly in half.
+Average daily water use dropped from 35,491 gallons to 18,070 gallons, which reduced the cost per unit by nearly half.

 FAQ About Property Management Dashboard